-A certificate for the employment agency witch is also sent to the employment agency via the DSN.
+A certificate for the employment agency witch is also sent via the DSN.

 A full and final statement which must indicate in detail all the sums paid on termination.
 This can be challenged within 6 months after signing.
 After that, it represents full and final settlement by the employer for the sums mentioned.